astridx/meinblog/sik/r/react-render-props/index.md

 ---
-title: "React Render Props"
+title: 'React Render Props'
-description: "The concept of children as a function or child as a function, also called render prop in general, is one of the advanced patterns in React.
-This tutorial goes through a real world example ..."
+description: 'The concept of children as a function or child as a function, also called render prop in general, is one of the advanced patterns in React.
+This tutorial goes through a real world example ...'
-date: "2018-08-08T13:50:46+02:00"
+date: '2018-08-08T13:50:46+02:00'
-categories: ["React"]
+categories: ['React']
-keywords: ["react render props", "react render prop component"]
+keywords: ['react render props', 'react render prop component']
-hashtags: ["#100DaysOfCode", "#ReactJs"]
+hashtags: ['#100DaysOfCode', '#ReactJs']
-banner: "./images/banner.jpg"
+banner: './images/banner.jpg'
-contribute: ""
+contribute: ''
-author: ""
+author: ''
 ---

 <Sponsorship />